hlandau/acme.t/README.md

 certificates are available to meet those names.
 Certificates which will expire soon are renewed. acmetool is thus idempotent and minimises the use of state.

+acmetool can optionally be used [without running it as root.](https://github.com/hlandau/acme.t/blob/master/doc/NOROOT.md)

 ## Getting Started

 [**Binary releases are also available.**](https://github.com/hlandau/acme/releases)